OPEN BURN REQUIREMENTS

 WITHOUT A OPEN BURN PERMIT!

 The Fire Marshal must be notified prior to ignition and after extinguishing the open burn.
-Notification of a open burn may not be approved via voice mail.
-Ignition may not start until Verbal approval from TLMFPD.
+Notification of an open burn may not be approved via voice mail.
+Ignition may not start until Verbal approval from MFD.
+The Fire Marshal's email is firstname.lastname@example.org and the phone number is 719-484-0911.

 El Paso County Public Health